Alphabets, rewriting trails and periodic representations in algebraic bases

 Dar\'oczy and K\'atai \cite{daroczykatai}, and later Thurston \cite{thurston}, have proved that for any non-real $\beta \in \cb$, $|\beta| > 1$, there exists a finite alphabet $\mathcal{A} \subset \cb$ such that every $x \in \cb$ has a $(\beta, \mathcal{A})$-representation.
-The search for periodic representations in radix systems goes back to Kovacs and K\"ornyei \cite{kovacskornyei} (see also Peth\H{o} \cite{pethoe}).
+The search for periodic representations in radix systems goes back to Kov\'acs \cite{kovacs} and to Kov\'acs and K\"ornyei \cite{kovacskornyei} (see also Peth\H{o} \cite{pethoe}).
 For the R\'enyi-Parry numeration system in base $\beta > 1$, the idea of the enlargement of the alphabet to obtain the eventual periodicity for the representations of the elements of the number field $\qb(\beta)$ is recurrent.

 Theorem \ref{mainthm} extends Schmidt's Theorem \ref{schmidttheorem} to the representations of the elements of $\qb(\gamma) \cap \mathcal{V}$ where $\mathcal{V}$ is a neighbourhood of the origin, and $\gamma > 1$ an algebraic integer, root of a polynomial with coefficients in $\{-1,0,1\}$, having no conjugate on the unit circle.
-In section \ref{S3.1} we introduce the notion of {\it rewriting trail}.
-We show that intermediate alphabets, between the minimal and the maximal ones, are produced by rewriting trails.
+In Section \ref{S3.1} we introduce the notion of {\it rewriting trail}.
+We show that intermediate alphabets, between the minimal and the natural ones, are produced by rewriting trails.
 The proof of Theorem \ref{mainthm} is based on rewriting trails, and makes use of Kala - Vavra's Theorem \ref{kalavavra}.

 \begin{theorem} Let $\gamma > 1$ be an algebraic integer, root of a polynomial $S_{\gamma}(X) = X^s - \sum_{i=0}^{s-1} t_{s-i} X^i$, with $s \geq 1, t_i \in \zb, |t_i| \leq 1$, not necessarily irreducible, such that $|\gamma'| \neq 1$ for any conjugate $\gamma'$ of $\gamma$.